 I specialise in philosophy of mind and metaphysics.
 Some of the questions that keep me busy are: What is an epiphenomenal property?
 Are mental and other higher-level properties epiphenomenal?
 What is it for a property to be multiply realized by other properties?
 How should we understand emergence?
 Are higher-level properties multiply realized?
 Are they emergent?
 What is the relationship between properties, causal powers, and laws of nature?
 See the bottom of the page for a "word cloud" (based on my published work).

 In Oxford, I teach lectures for the Faculty of Philosophy (including: graduate classes on Emergence; undergraduate lectures in Philosophy of Mind and Practical Ethics), teach tutorials in Philosophy of Mind, Philosophy of Cognitive Science, Knowledge & Reality (Epistemology & Metaphysics), Practical Ethics, General Philosophy (1st year introduction), Moral Philosophy at St Anne's College (2017-2019) and Merton College (2019 onward), and offer graduate supervision primarily in Philosophy of Mind and Metaphysics.
+Starting January 2021, my colleague Alex Moran and I are organising the Oxford Metaphysics of Consciousness Seminar (on Zoom: for details and how to attend, visit here).

 Outside of philosophy, I am a father, step-father, husband, immigrant, BBQ enthusiast and a bunch of other things.